cjus/hydra-aws-docker-article/README2.md

 # Deploying Node Microservices to AWS using Docker (part two)

-In part one of this series we look at creating a simple microservice and packaging it into a Docker container.
+In [part one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) of this series we looked at creating a simple microservice and packaging it into a Docker container.
 We also looked at deploying the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.

 In this post we'll create a Docker Swarm cluster almost entirely from the command line!
 In the process we'll deploy multiple services and introduce application and message-based load balancing.